Novosibirsk: Flora

 The best-known trees native to Novosibirsk are birch, pine, and aspen.
-Some mountain ash, hawthorn, spruce, and fir are also present.
+Some mountain ash, hawthorn, spruce, and fir are present as well.
 European species of apple, ash, elm, linden, and oak have been successfully introduced.

 Geography

 Urban layout

 The layout of the modern city is based on the planning of the post-revolution period.
 Before 1917, there was no traditional city center in Novo-nikolayevsk.
 The main buildings of the railway management and the nearby railway station as well as the most important cathedral and the complex of the city's government were spread throughout the city.
 This changed following the revolution, with Lenin House built in 1925 in what was traditionally the main avenue, Krasny Prospekt while the first Lenin monument was built in Barnaulskaya Street, closer to the railway station.
 And thus, until the late 1920s, Novosibirsk did not have a clearly defined city center.
 The 1930s brought many changes to the development of the city: Its former Bazarnaya Ploschad (Market Square) was chosen as the site for the construction of the Opera House which started in 1931.
 The Stalin Park of Culture and Rest was established some distance from the main avenue and the city's administrative buildings and park created a radial around the Bazarnaya Ploschad.

+There are 3 road (Kommunalny, Dimitrovsky, Bugrinsky), 2 railway (First, Komsomolsky), and 1 metro bridges within the city limits.
+The dam of the Novosibirsk Hydroelectric Station located on the territory of the city is also used for road traffic.

 Location

 The city stands on the banks of the Ob River in the West Siberian Plain.
+The southern boundary of the city runs through the Novosibirsk reservoir, which is formed by the dam of the Novosibirsk Hydroelectric Station and cuts through the Ob Plateau.

-To the south of the city lies the Priobskoye Plateau.
-The nearest major cities are Barnaul, Krasnoyarsk, Omsk and Astana.
+The nearest major cities are Omsk, Barnaul, Kemerovo, Tomsk.
+Novosibirsk is located about 2,811 kilometres from Moscow.